ascholerChemeketa/cs160Reader/_sources/DataRepresentation/TwosComplement.rst

 Take only the last 4 bits and we get 1100.
 The leading 1 means negative.
 So flip the last three bits from 100 to 011.
 That means 3.
 Add one and get 4.
 So -2 + (-2) = -4.

 It is also easy to find the inverse of a number.
-To turn a negative into a positive or vice verse, invert all the bits and add one.
+To turn a negative into a positive or vice versa, invert all the bits and add one.
 If there is a carry past the last digit, ignore it.

 .. topic:: Two's Complement Conversion